LizGoro90/db-tour/queries/04/README.md

 }
 ```

-Depending on your application this error may or may not be fatal.
+Depending on your application this error may or may not be fatal, make sure
+you're handling it properly.

 ## Updating and deleting items on a result-set

-A result-set is not only for querying data.
-Result-sets can also be used to
+A result-set is not only useful for querying data.
+Result-sets can also be used
-update or delete items.
+to update or delete items.
 We'll learn more about [how to update and delete
 items](/tour/04) on a result-set on our next exercise.